Lahore Weather Update Today

+LAHORE – Pakistan Meteorological Department has forecast rain with thunder in parts of Lahore and other Punjab regions.

-LAHORE – Hot and humid weather is expected in most districts of the Punjab including the provincial capital Lahore, while the metropolis will witness party sunshine with clouds on Wednesday.
+In a fresh advisory, Met Office said hot and humid weather is expected in most districts of Punjab including Lahore, while several cities will witness party sunshine with clouds.

-As cloudy weather prevailed in the city, PMD also predicted rain-wind thundershower in Lahore, Murree, Galliyat, Rawalpindi, Jhelum, Chakwal, Sialkot, Narowal, Lahore and Gujranwala.

-It said heavy rain may also occur at isolated places during the period.

-On Wednesday, the temperature of Lahore was predicted to hover between 33-45C.
+On Thursday, the temperature of Lahore was predicted to hover between 36-38C.
 It was most cloudy in the metropolis.

-Winds blew at 7km/h.
-The Max Ultraviolet UV Index is expected to be 9, which is very high, while Cloud Cover is said to be over 43 percent with visibility being around 5km.
+Winds blew at 11km/h.
+The Max Ultraviolet UV Index is expected to be 9, which is very high, while Cloud Cover is said to be over less than usual with visibility being around 16km.

-Air Quality of Lahore was recorded at 82 which is poor.
+Air Quality of Lahore was recorded at 105 which is unhealthy.
 The air has reached a high level of pollution and is unhealthy for sensitive groups.

 Experts suggest cutting time spent outside if you are feeling symptoms such as difficulty breathing or throat irritation.